Prescribing medicinal cannabis

 - Office of Drug Control provide a list of manufacturers and suppliers for imported and locally produced medicinal cannabis products currently in use in Australia.

-- Nabiximols (Sativex), Nabilone (Cesamet) and Dronabinol are listed as approved medicines on the Australian Register of Therapeutic Goods.
+- Nabiximols (Sativex), is listed as an approved medicines on the Australian Register of Therapeutic Goods.

 - Sativex is a Schedule 8 medicine and is a plant-derived product.
 In Queensland medical practitioners can prescribe Sativex without requiring an approval from the state or the TGA.